Penland Winter Residency

 PRINTMAKING STUDIO

-With our recent addition of Building 34, we now have a rudimentary communal printmaking studio.
-Our local print technician typically offers a free tutorial to the space each session.
-If your schedule doesn’t coincide with one of this tutorials, or if you would like individual support for special projects, one-one-on assistance is available at $40/hour.
+In Building 34, we have two presses available.
+Each session, a local print technician offers a free hour-long tutorial to the presses.
+If you would like individual support for special projects, one-on-one assistance is available at $40/hour.

-The Martech etching press: A generous donation to the program, this press has the reputation of being a well-designed etching press.
-It has large diameter rollers and the gear reduction hand-crank allows for smooth and easy travel even under extreme pressures and produces less stress to the etching plate and paper.
+A generous donation to the program, this press has the reputation of being a well-designed etching press.
+Large diameter rollers and a gear reduction hand-crank allows for smooth and easy travel even under extreme pressures and produces less stress to the etching plate and paper.
 Collagraphs and woodcuts are also possible on this press.
 The plate bed is 32” x 51” and the maximum recommended paper size is 22” x 30”.

-Bradley Flat-bed Hydraulic Press: The flat-bed press is designed for relief printing, mono-printing and embossing; however, nearly all plates can be printed including etchings.
+The flat-bed press is designed for relief printing, mono-printing and embossing; however, nearly all plates can be printed including etchings.
 When printing monoprints with movable applications, the downward force keeps everything in place and heavy ink does not spread across the print as it does with an etching press.

 Printmaking supplies: We supply a small variety of etching inks and additives as well as an assortment of brayers and etching tools.
-Artists should come prepared with their own plates, paper, and any specialty tools or inks.
+While limited options of paper are available for sale, artists should come prepared with their own plates, paper, and any specialty tools or inks.

 WEAVING LOOMS